by Kerry Dawkins, 2014 (edited in February 2021)

-There are plural systems that can have delusional symptoms for other reasons but that doesn’t mean plurality itself is delusional.
-For example a plural system could have a member who’s a werewolf.
-If they’re simply saying their self-perception is that of a werewolf that doesn’t necessarily mean it’s delusional.
-It’s a subjective self-perception that’s different to their system’s physical body, but they’re aware of the difference and recognise it.
-It’s not a delusion; it’s a parallel belief.
-But if this same person is claiming their physical body transforms into a wolf at the full moon then there might be a problem.
+If this same person is claiming their physical body transforms into a wolf at the full moon, though, then that would be a delusion.
 As I’ve said before, ‘delusional is thinking your body is actually, literally, physically a cabbage’.
-My own background, appearance and identity are different to what we’ve experienced out here in the physical world but I’m aware of it.
-I don’t claim my own history is the only one we’ve experienced or that our physical body resembles mine.
-I don’t think I can physically manifest myself in this world or anything of the sort.
+My own background, appearance and identity are different from what we’ve experienced out here in the physical world, but I’m aware of it.
+I don’t claim that my own history is the only one we’ve experienced or that our physical body resembles mine.
+I don’t think I can physically manifest myself in this world.
 I’m aware of the contradiction and parallel existence.
-If there was an actual delusion there I would believe things about myself that can be easily falsified – but I don’t.
-I do believe I am a separate person with my own history, but it’s a subjective perception, as I’ve said, which is different to a delusion.
-I don’t believe things about objective physical reality that aren’t actually happening.
+If I were actually delusional, I’d believe things about myself that can be falsified easily, but I don’t.
+I do see myself as a separate person with my own history, but it’s a subjective perception.